MASCOT Family Role

 • appropriately responsible, decisive, focused, goal oriented, organized, self-disciplined

-• Have leadership qualities, can be successful, initiator, loyal, good at motivating themselves & others, study & work hard to achieve
+• have leadership qualities, can be successful, initiator, loyal, good at motivating themself & others, study & work hard to achieve.

 NEXT: Placater Role